Agazoth/AxCredentialVault/README.md

     # Unblock the zip
     # Extract the AxCredentialVault folder to a module path (e.g. $env:USERPROFILE\Documents\WindowsPowerShell\Modules\)

+    #Simple alternative, if you have PowerShell 5, or the PowerShellGet module:
+        Install-Module AxCredentialVault

 # Import the module.
     Import-Module AxCredentialVault    #Alternatively, Import-Module \\Path\To\PSExcel